Purpose, mission & vision

 Our volunteering program

 The MyState Foundation volunteering program provides the MyState team with dedicated time out of the workplace to give back to the local communities in which we operate.
 We offer our team members at least one day of volunteering leave per year.
-So far our team has contributed volunteering hours to support our Foundation grant recipients including Tassie Mums, Beacon Foundation, Dress for Success and Colony 47, as well as organisations outside of our grant program.
+So far our team has contributed volunteering hours to support our Foundation grant recipients including Tassie Mums, Home Base and Edmund Rice.

 If your Tasmanian not-for-profit organisation needs support through volunteering, please get in touch with us by emailing volunteering@mystate.com.au.